 This video was a good resource to learn how radix sort works.
 He introduced the radix sort algorithm with a plain diagram and English.

-Radix sort depends on other sort algorithm whose time complexity is , otherwise it does not achieve in total.
+Radix sort depends on another sort algorithm whose time complexity is , otherwise, it does not achieve in total.
 Counting sort is used in this case.
 Counting sort is also efficient if we know the range of input values in advance.
 It’s simple to implement.
-Counting sort just counts the occurrance of each object.
-Then we can know the index of each object in sorted list by using the time of occurance.
+Counting sort just counts the occurrence of each object.
+Then we can know the index of each object in a sorted list by using the time of occurrence.

 My counting sort code is this:

 def counting_sort(arr, max_value, get_index): counts = * max_value # Counting - O(n) for a in arr:s counts[get_index(a)] += 1 # Accumulating - O(k) for i, c in enumerate(counts): if i == 0: continue else: counts[i] += counts[i-1] # Calculating start index - O(k) for i, c in enumerate(counts[:-1]): if i == 0: counts[i] = 0 counts[i+1] = c ret = [None] * len(arr) # Sorting - O(n) for a in arr: index = counts[get_index(a)] ret[index] = a counts[get_index(a)] += 1 return ret

 get_index is used in the next radix sort.
 The time complexity of counting sort as you know is .
 If is sufficiently smaller than the size of the input, counting sort is very efficient.

 Of course, there is no free lunch.
 The space complexity of counting sort is relatively high because it needs to keep the frequency of each object in the list.
 So counting sort is recommended to be used when the range of input values is not so high.